luphysics/MODA/docs/example-analysis.md

 - Instantaneous heartrate and respiration.
 - Instantaneous heartrate and instantaneous respiration.

-The data files loaded into MODA were produced using MATLAB; they are saved in the `example_sigs/example_analysis` folder as `ihrResp.mat` and `ihrirr.mat` respectively.
+The data files loaded in the Wavelet Phase Coherence window were produced using MATLAB; they are saved in the `example_sigs/example_analysis` folder as `ihrResp.mat` and `ihrirr.mat` respectively.

 > **Note:** *Instantaneous* heartrate or respiration is the *extracted ridge* of the ECG or respiration signal respectively.

 The frequency range you choose for this analysis should include the frequency intervals of both oscillators.
-Hence, an appropiate choice could be 0.12Hz to 1.3Hz.
+Hence, an appropiate choice could be **0.12Hz to 1.3Hz**.

-Coherence should always be tested for significance, and therefore we use surrogates (see the section on surrogates in the [User Manual](/User%20manual.pdf)).
-In this example we use 30 Fourier Transform surrogates.
+Coherence should always be tested for significance, and therefore we use surrogates.
+In this example we use **30 Fourier Transform (FT) surrogates**.

+> **Note:** For more information about surrogates, please see the [User Manual](/User%20Manual.pdf)).

 ### Instantaneous heart rate and respiration